matrix-org/sygnal/README.rst

 the App ID of `com.example.myapp.ios.prod` would be specified as follows::

   com.example.myapp.ios.prod.type = foobar

+By default sygnal.conf is assumed to be in the working directory, but the path can be overriden by setting the `sygnal.conf` environment variable.

 The gunicorn sample config contains everything necessary to run sygnal from gunicorn.
 The shutdown hook handles clean shutdown.
 You can customise other